Cryptogenic Fibrosing Alveolitis

 Which specialist treats it?
 The pulmonologist is the physician devoted to respiratory diseases and to the study of this type of lung scarring.
 Seeing a specialist in time allows for a better understanding of the situation and an orderly follow-up.

-Specialties that treat cryptogenic fibrosing alveolitis
+Data on 17 doctors who treat cryptogenic fibrosing alveolitis

 Treatment by city